BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 Surely the fear of God is not in this place; and they will slay me for my wife's sake.

+20:12 And yet indeed she is my sister; she is the daughter of my father, but not the daughter of my mother; and she became my wife.

+20:13 And it came to pass, when God caused me to wander from my father's house, that I said unto her, This is thy kindness which thou shalt shew unto me; at every place whither we shall come, say of me, He is my brother.

+20:14 And Abimelech took sheep, and oxen, and menservants, and womenservants, and gave them unto Abraham, and restored him Sarah his wife.

+20:15 And Abimelech said, Behold, my land is before thee: dwell where it pleaseth thee.

+20:16 And unto Sarah he said, Behold, I have given thy brother a thousand pieces of silver: behold, he is to thee a covering of the eyes, unto all that are with thee, and with all other: thus she was reproved.

 ## The Book of Psalms

 	Psalm 01